skfareeduddin/iiit-summer-internship-25/README.md

 We are working with Ultralytics YOLOv8 for object detection and segmentation tasks.
 All experiments are done using Python in a virtual environment.

-Task-wise files, input images, and output results are organized in separate folders.
+Task-wise files, inputs, and output results are organized in separate folders.